 Can nests ever go away?

 It's hard to tell.
-Some PokéStops and Gyms don't see to ever spawn at all.
+Some PokéStops and Gyms don't seem ever to spawn at all.
 Other times nests just get taken over by incredibly common Pokémon for two weeks, like Caterpie or Krabby, and can seem like they went away.

-The best thing to do is wait a couple weeks and check again.
+The best thing to do is to wait a couple of weeks and check again.

 Okay, once you find the nest you need, how do you catch the stubborn Pokémon that spawn there?

 Some Pokémon are considerably harder to catch than others.
 Sometimes it's because they've got a low catch rate or high flee rate.
 Sometimes it's their level.
 Sometimes it's because you're not stacking all the bonuses you could be.
 And sometimes it's because they're so rare you freak out and forget how to maximize your chances.

 Your Pokémon Go nest tips and questions?